-- 2. Move THERMOSTAT switch from Off to Heat and press the Temp Selector button (Up/ Down arrows) until the desired temperature is shown in the display. - 3.
-Furnace fan should start to blow immediately after setting the thermostat. - 4.
-After about 30 seconds, the furnace burner should light. - 5.
-The furnace should now cycle off and on automatically as the thermostat demands just like a household furnace. - NOTE: If heat does not come out of the heat ducts after a minute or so the burner is not lit.
+- 2. Slide the Thermostat switch from Off to Heat and press the Temp Selector button (up/down arrows) until the desired temperature is shown on the display. - 3.
+The furnace fan should start to blow immediately after setting the thermostat. - 4.
+After approximately 30 seconds, the furnace burner should light. - 5.
+The furnace should now cycle off and on automatically as the thermostat demands just like a household furnace.

+NOTE: If heat does not come out of the heat ducts after a minute or so, the burner is not lit.

-Turn thermostat off for 3-5 minutes, check to be sure propane gas tank valve is open and tank is not empty, then try steps 2-4 again.
+Turn the thermostat off for 3-5 minutes, ensure Propane Gas Tank valve is open and tank is not empty, then repeat Steps 2-4.

-If the furnace will not light after three attempts, go to Shut Down steps and contact your dealer or a local RV service center for repair.
+If the furnace will not light after three attempts, go to "Shut Down" steps and contact your dealer or a local RV service center for repair.

-To Shut Down:
+To Shut Down

-- 1. Slide thermostat switch to Off position. - 2.
+- 1. Slide Thermostat switch to the Off position. - 2.
 Close propane tank valve if coach will be stored for a period of time.

-Please see the furnace operating instructions provided in your InfoCase for further information, including operating precautions, and periodic maintenance.
-See the Coach Maintenance Schedule for recommended intervals.
+Refer to the manufacturer's user guide provided in your InfoCase for further information, including operating precautions, and periodic maintenance.
+See "Coach Maintenance Chart" in Section 11 - Maintenance and Storage for recommended intervals.

 NOTE: If the furnace burner has any residuals of metal protectant or lubricants used during manufacture of the furnace, it may smoke slightly when the furnace is used for the first time and may set off your smoke alarm.

 We recommend that you provide adequate ventilation when using the furnace for the first time to avoid a nuisance smoke alarm.

 We do not recommend removing the smoke alarm battery.

-HEAT PUMP -If Equipped
+HEAT PUMP

-Your coach may be equipped with an air source heat pump built into the air conditioning system.
-Because the heat pump operates on electricity, it provides economical heat inside your coach and helps reduce the use of propane gas for heating in cooler weather.
+Your coach may be equipped with an air source Heat Pump built into the air conditioning system.
+Because the Heat Pump operates on electricity, it provides economical heat inside your coach and helps reduce the use of propane gas for heating in cooler weather.

-A heat pump can be thought of as an air conditioner running in reverse.
+A Heat Pump can be thought of as an air conditioner running in reverse.
 An air conditioner absorbs heat from the air on the inside of the coach and moves it to the outside.
-The heat pump does exactly the opposite.
-Even cold air contains some heat, so a heat pump will extract heat from the outside air on a cold day and carry it to the inside of the coach to maintain a comfortable temperature.
+The Heat Pump does exactly the opposite.
+Even cold air contains some heat, so a Heat Pump will extract heat from the outside air on a cold day and carry it to the inside of the coach to maintain a comfortable temperature.

-The efficiency of a heat pump decreases as the outdoor air temperature drops, so supplementary heat is often needed when the outside temperature nears freezing.
-This system is set to automatically start the gas furnace to assist the heat pump if room temperature cools to 5 degrees or more below the thermostat set temperature.
-You may wish to manually switch to furnace heat to maintain a higher temperature when outside temperatures begin to reduce the efficiency of the heat pump.
-The heat pump will not operate when the outside temperature falls below 36 degrees F.
+The efficiency of a Heat Pump decreases as the outdoor air temperature drops, so supplementary heat is often needed when the outside temperature nears freezing.
+This system is set to automatically start the propane furnace to assist the Heat Pump if room temperature cools to five degrees or more below the thermostat set temperature.
+You may wish to manually switch to furnace heat to maintain a higher temperature when outside temperatures begin to reduce the efficiency of the Heat Pump.
+The Heat Pump will not operate when the outside temperature falls below 36 degrees F.